 \subsection{Instruction and Template-Level Robustness Across Languages}

-To evaluate instruction-level robustness across languages, we use CL-IFEval to compare model behavior on grouped instruction categories.
+\paragraph{Instruction-group breakdowns reveal where cross-lingual generalization fails.}To evaluate instruction-level robustness across languages, we use CL-IFEval to compare model behavior on the IFEval\cite{zhou2023ifeval} default grouped instruction categories.
 Figures~\ref{fig:robust_clifeval_aya}, \ref{fig:robust_clifeval_gemma}, and \ref{fig:robust_clifeval_qwen} show success rates for Aya-23-35B, Gemma-2-9B, and Qwen3-8B respectively.
 These plots reveal notable variation in cross-lingual generalization, with Yoruba performing the worst across most instruction groups and showing complete failure in the “Start/End” category for all models.

-To further probe model robustness under controlled prompt variations, we use a subset of CL-GSMSym consisting of 50 samples generated from a fixed set of 10 mathematical question templates.
+\paragraph{Template-controlled math variants isolate which problem families drive errors.} To further probe model robustness under controlled prompt variations, we use a subset of CL-GSMSym consisting of 50 samples generated from a fixed set of 10 mathematical question templates from the GSM Symbolic dataset\cite{gsm-symbolic}.
 Figures~\ref{fig:robust_clgsm_aya}, \ref{fig:robust_clgsm_gemma}, and \ref{fig:robust_clgsm_qwen} display the per-template accuracy of the same three models across languages.
 Template 3(Appendix \ref{sec:template_examples}), which involves probabilistic inference, consistently produced the lowest performance across models and languages highlighting a persistent weakness in generalizing probabilistic reasoning across linguistic contexts.
 Interestingly, performance in certain middle-resourced languages (ar, hi) is just as if not more robust for certain types of problems than high resourced languages (e.g. in CL-GSM Symbolic, see Template 2, 4 and 10 results in Figure ~\ref{fig:robust_clgsm_aya}).